-According to the result, the influence of institutional ownership on earnings management in Indonesia can be interpreted that an institutional owners are long-term investors who prioritize long-term profits.
+The findings suggest that institutional owners are long-term investors who put a priority on long-term profits when considering how institutional ownership affects earnings management in Indonesia.
 The owners should be thinking that to increase the company's control within the company, they need to reduce any possible manipulative actions conducted by the managers, such as earnings management.
 In contrast, the concentrated ownership typically has low percentage of interest, reflecting less power so that they cannot intervene.
-In addition, the bonus manager does not influence the earnings management of institutional ownership.
-Thus, it can be concluded that providing a bonus manager does not always increase management's motivation to conduct earnings management actions.
+In addition, the bonus manager does not influence the earnings management of corporate ownership.
+Thus, it may be inferred that giving a bonus to a manager does not necessarily make them more motivated to take activities to control earnings.